ScarletLib/Scarlet/README.md

 - Configurable logging
 - Some miscellaneous utilities

-To use it, simply install the library into your solution, read the Getting Started page in our OneNote documentation, then build & copy your program, as well as Scarlet and its minimal dependencies onto your target platform.
+To use it, simply install the library into your solution, from our [releases](https://github.com/huskyroboticsteam/Scarlet/releases), via [NuGet](https://www.nuget.org/packages/HuskyRobotics.Scarlet/), or compile your own version from source.
+Then, read the _Getting Started_ page in our OneNote documentation, then build & copy your program, as well as Scarlet and its minimal dependencies onto your target platform.
 Code may require minimal changes between platforms in some limited circumstances (hardware I/O).

 Scarlet makes some particularly tedious aspects of robotics software very simple, such as managing unreliable network connections, cross-platform hardware IO (and the related device tree edits on BBB), and comes with several sensors and motor controller implementations out of the box, which means less work and time for you until you're up and running.